 About Den Gamle By

-Den Gamle By (The Old Town) is a national open-air museum of urban history and culture in Denmark through three decades.
+Den Gamle By (The Old Town) is a national open-air museum of urban history and culture in Denmark through three centuries.
 The museum consists of more than 75 historic houses relocated from all over Denmark.

 Besides the historic houses and the appartments in the 1974 section, there are more than 34 workshops and shops as well as a pharmacy, a school, a post office, a telephone exchange, a jazzbar and much more.
 Furthermore the museum has its own theater, the Elsinore Theatre, which is used for opera, chamber concerts, festivals etc.